2023 Best Physics Schools in Tennessee

 Top Tennessee Schools in Physics

 Our analysis found East Tennessee State University to be the best school for physics students who want to pursue a degree in Tennessee.
-Located in the city of Johnson City, ETSU is a public college with a large student population.
+Located in the small city of Johnson City, ETSU is a public college with a large student population.

 Read full report on Physics at East Tennessee State University

-Full Physics at Tennessee Technological University Report
+Full Physics at Middle Tennessee State University Report

 Physics majors at UT Knoxville take out an average of $26,770 in student loans while working on their egree.